nocturn9x/PyCollections/README.md

 You might be wondering, "Soo, how does this class even exists?
 Didn't you just say it's impossible?!"

-Yeah, it is, and actually this mapping is not truly immutable: it just overwrites any known standard method to access mappings values and edit them, but it is still possible to edit those values by accessing the class attribute via {object}_ConstantDict__container.
+Yeah, it is, and actually this mapping is not truly immutable: it just overwrites any known standard method to access mappings values and edit them, but it is still possible to edit those values by accessing the class attribute `{object}_ConstantDict__container`.

-This mapping is indeed intended to reduce the probability of ACCIDENTALLY overwriting those values, if you are looking for immutable objects natively, just switch to Java :)
+This mapping is indeed intended to reduce the probability of **ACCIDENTALLY** overwriting those values, if you are looking for immutable objects natively, just switch to Java :)